Associate Professor of Moral Theology

 Daniel Daly, Associate Professor of Moral Theology, earned his Ph.D. in Theological Ethics at Boston College in 2008.
 Before joining the STM he was Associate Professor of Theology at Saint Anselm College in Manchester, NH.
 He served as the Theology department chair for five of his thirteen years at Saint Anselm.

 Daniel is an experienced clinical medical ethicist, having served on the ethics committees of the Catholic Medical Center and the Elliot Hospital in Manchester, NH.
-He is also a member of the Catholic Health Association’s Theologian/Ethicist committee.
+He was also a member of the Catholic Health Association’s Theologian/Ethicist committee.
 Daniel is an active member of the Catholic Theological Society of America, The Society of Christian Ethics, and the Catholic Theological Ethics in the World Church initiative.

 The Structures of Virtue and Vice (Washington D.C.: Georgetown University Press, 2021).

-“Virtue Ethics,” in T&T Clark Handbook of Christian Ethics, ed.
-Tobias Winright (New York: T&T Clark, 2021): 59-70.
+“Virtue Ethics,” in T&T Clark Companion to Christian Ethics, ed.
+Tobias Winright (New York: T&T Clark, 2021), 59-70.

-“Critical Realism, Virtue Ethics, and Moral Agency” in Moral Agency within Social Structures and Culture, ed.
+“Critical Realism, Virtue Ethics, and Moral Agency,” in Moral Agency within Social Structures and Culture, ed.
 Daniel Finn (Washington D.C.: Georgetown University Press, 2020), 89-101.

 “Who Counts as a Person?” in Incarnate Grace: Catholic Perspectives on Health Care, ed.
 Charlie Bouchard (Saint Louis: Catholic Health Association Press, 2017), 93-108.